Home / Antibiotics for Pets / Tylosin For Dogs

 This macrolide substance can also be used to treat other infections of the organ system, notable the respiratory tract and the skin.
 Despite the numerous usage of Tylosin, it can’t be given to horses as it increases their blood levels and disrupts their immune substance.

-Side Effects of Tylosin on Dogs
+Possible Side Effects of Tylosin Powder in Dogs

 Side Effects of Tylosin